zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 So, if you’re a restaurant, your suppliers would in clude people who sell you food that you then prepare to sell in your restaurant. “ To go over the books” (books) means to review the accounting records and financia l statements for a business.

 “The books” refers to the accounting system or acco unting information that used to be kept in a single book.
-Nowadays, of course, i t’s in a computer program for most businesses.
+Nowadays, of course, it’s in a computer program for most businesses.
 Robin is going to introduce the ne w owners to her suppliers and clients – that is, customers – go over the book s with them, and help them set up or establish daily operations.

 Andy says, “That should give them a jump-start.”
 A “jump-start” is an early beginning, an opportunity to start something more q uickly than you might otherwise be able to do.
 Andy says, “With all that knowledge, you could start a new business on the other side of town and hope tha t business is better there.”
 But Robin says, “I couldn’t do that,” meaning she c ouldn’t start up a similar business in another part of the same city.